umbraco/UmbracoDocs/10/umbraco-workflow/getting-started/approval-thresholds.md

  - **Most**: pending task requires an absolute majority of group members.
 For example, a group with three members requires two approvals, a group with four members requires three approvals, and a group with six members requires four approvals.
  - **All**: pending task requires approval from all group members.

-The workflow detail UI displays the status of the current task, tracking the approval status for members of the current group, plus the progress towards meeting the threshold for the approval stage.
+The workflow detail UI displays the following:

+ - the status of the current task
+ - approval status for members of the current group
+ - progress towards meeting the threshold for the current approval stage
+ - future tasks and the assigned group and its users

 ![Tasklist with approval thresholds](./images/tasklist-with-approval-thresholds.png)